Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/DS3231_Set_Time.ino/README.md

 Choose one of three methods:
 -------

-1. To set the clock to the compile time of the script compile and upload the code in the Arduino IDE; the microcontroller then restarts and updates the DS3231 RTC time.
+1. To set the clock to the compile time of the script, compile and upload the code in the Arduino IDE; the microcontroller then restarts and updates the DS3231 RTC time.
 The RTC will be a little (e.g. 1 second) behind the real time.